narsgpt/NARS-GPT/README.md

-# NARS-GPT
+# NARS-GPT ANONYMOUS
-NARS-GPT repository for anonymous AAAI submission
+Dear reviewers!
+Since linking the real code repository is not allowed according to AAAI guidelines, please instead see the supplementary material of the submission to obtain the code!
+Thank you!